Discover how director Solomon Jagwe transformed ActorCore’s 3D people into an all-singing and dancing music video audience.

 “So I partnered with a very talented Ugandan artist, Andereya Baguma, whose awesome music I chanced upon when doing some research on YouTube.
 I wrote the lyrics, and then sent him a recording of myself doing a rough beatboxing version so he could understand the idea.
 He did such an awesome job with the production, creating an unbelievably cool track where he sang the lyrics and matched them up perfectly.

 “Once the song was finished, I was able to turn my attention to bringing the music to life.
-The time had come to create an audience – and that’s where the ActorCore characters came in.”
+The time had come to create a 3D audience – and that’s where the ActorCore characters came in.”

 “To gather the characters for the music video audience, I first logged into my Reallusion account.
 This then automatically logged me into the ActorCore catalogue, after typing in the ActorCore website in my browser.
 This is a key step if you want to browse and purchase the ActorCore characters.